olivieromassi/ChordSchool/README.md

 In music theory, voicing refers to one of two closely related concepts:
 * How a musician or group distributes, or spaces, notes and chords on one or more instruments
 * The simultaneous vertical placement of notes in relation to each other.
-We focused our implementation to the vertical spacing of notes inside a single chord.

 One nomenclature for describing certain classes of voicings is the "drop-n" terminology, such as drop-2 voicings, drop-4 voicings, etc. This system views voicings as built from the top down.
 The highest voice is the first voice or voice 1.
 The second-highest voice is voice 2, etc.